hl7au/au-fhir-pd/input/intro-notes/StructureDefinition-au-pd-sm-endpoint-intro.md

 **Profile specific implementation guidance:**

-As a minimum, one of the following defined Identifier types **SHALL** be supplied:
+At least one of the following defined identifier types, known to this profile, **SHALL** be supplied:

 * [PD Secure Messaging Delivery Target Identifier](StructureDefinition-au-pd-smdtargetidentifier.html)